 Do all dental plans cover preventive dental services?

 Preventive dental care is an important part of whole person health, so many dental plans cover it.
 When you’re choosing a dental plan, look for information related to coverage for diagnostic and preventive services.
-Make sure you understand the limits and frequencies for preventive care.
-For example:
+Make sure you understand the limits and frequencies for preventive care such as:

 - Teeth cleanings: You may only be covered for 2 teeth cleanings a year—1 every 6 months.

 - Fluoride treatments: These are considered preventive only for children under a certain age.

 - X-rays: Only certain kinds of X-rays—usually bitewing—are covered as routine or preventive and only for a limited number of views.

 What is the cost of preventive dental care?

 Depending on the type of dental plan you choose, preventive dentistry may be covered 100%.
 Preventive dental services include oral exam, teeth cleaning, and routine X-rays.
 There are often limits on how many you can get each year.
 If you go over those limits, you may have to pay out-of-pocket, so it’s important you understand the details of your coverage.

 Preventive dentistry is an important part of your health care.
 Review all dental plan materials to ensure your preventive care is covered.

 Explore Our Plans and Policies